Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Analysis of the Greedy Algorithm

 for all $t\geq 0$. \end{restatable}

-\begin{proof} We consider the procedure where we have two pools to which two identical copies of agents arrive according to Poisson rate $m$.
-The first pool acts according to the greedy algorithm under measure $\dep$ and initial pool $\pool_0$ and the second one according to the greedy algorithm under measure $\dep_\infty$ and initial pool $\pool_0^\infty$.
-Recall that, attached to each arriving agent~$v$, there is a random vector $U(v) \in \{0,1\}^{\N}$ storing the random compatibility with other agents, as described in \Cref{sec:model}.
-In particular, if the pool is of size $K$ and an agent $\ag$ arrives, then the agent directly forms an edge if and only if $U_j(\ag) = 1$ for some $j \in \{1,\ldots, K\}$.
-If there are compatible agents in the pool, then the agent $\ag$ selects a partner among them chosen uniformly at random.

-We show the assertion \eqref{eq:coupling1} by a case distinction.
-The statement is clear for the case $t=0$.
-For $t > 0$, the only interesting times are the ones where agents arrive, as agents can only perish from the first pool.
-Hence, $\psize_t^\infty$ cannot get smaller without the arrival of a new agent.

-If $\psize_t<\psize_t^\infty$ and an agent arrives at time $t$, then $\psize_t$ can increase by at most $1$ and $\psize_t^\infty$ can decrease by at most $1$, so \eqref{eq:coupling1} is still satisfied after the arrival of the agent.
-If $\psize_t = \psize_t^\infty$ and an agent arrives at time~$t$, then the agent matches under the measure $\dep$ if and only if she matches under the measure~$\dep_\infty$, so \eqref{eq:coupling1} is also satisfied after the arrival of the agent.
-If $\psize_t = \psize_t^\infty +1$ and an agent arrives, then if the agent does not match with an element in the first pool, she also does not match with an element in the second pool, so both pools increase in size.
-So it is not possible that $\psize_t$ gets larger while $\psize_t^\infty$ gets smaller at the same time which shows that \eqref{eq:coupling1} is always satisfied. \end{proof}

-In particular, \Cref{lem:coupling1} implies that when running the greedy algorithm without perishing (infinite departure time) and one starts with two different initial pool sizes, the process that started with the lower pool size, can surpass the other one by at most $1$.
+In particular, \Cref{lem:coupling1} implies that when running the greedy algorithm without perishing (infinite \dtimename) and one starts with two different initial pool sizes, then the process that started with the lower pool size can surpass the other one by at most~$1$.